muesli4/table-layout/README.md

                                   [fixedLeftCol 50, numCol]
                                   asciiS
 ```
-This will result in the follwing table:
+`columnsAsGrid` will merge the given columns into a list of rows with the given positioning:
 ```
 +----------------------------------------------------+--------+
 |                        Text                        | Length |